 Oversized equipment can make it more difficult and costly to maintain comfort in your home.
 Equipment that’s too large is prone to short-cycling, leading to temperature inconsistencies and hot or cold spots.
 It’s better to accurately size new equipment by having an experienced HVAC contractor take the square footage, insulation, orientation and other key factors into account, then perform a detailed load calculation.

-For expert answers to questions about the HVAC system in your San Diego area home, contact Sherlock Heating & Air Conditioning.
+For expert answers to questions about the HVAC system in your San Diego area home, contact Sherlock Plumbing Heating & Air.